 Commercial Trial Lawyers

-Reese Marketos is an elite trial law firm that focuses exclusively on high-stakes commercial litigation.
+Reese Marketos is a trial law firm that focuses exclusively on high-stakes commercial litigation.
 Our clients range from individuals to Fortune 5 companies, and our involvement hinges on the magnitude of the case.
 The results speak for themselves.

 High Profile Cases